 I am currently working at Honda Educational Learning Partners (HELP), a private tutoring center.
 I tutor children ranging from preschool to high school, which adds value to my work because it provides me the opportunity to learn about children at all different levels.
 Each student has something to teach me about who I am as a teacher.

 Did you always know you wanted to become a teacher?

-Why did you choose to pursue this program?
+Why did you choose to pursue the ITE elementary education (ITE EEP) program?

 What has been the best part of the cohort experience so far?